Egypt: Open Air Prison for Critics

 Shady al-Ghazali - Imprisoned because of his political activism

 Shady al-Ghazali (39) is a doctor and political activist.
-He was arrested in May 2018 and charged with “membership in a banned group” and “spreading false information” for his critical writings on his Facebook page.
-On 25 September, the Supreme State Security Prosecution renewed the detention of Shady al-Ghazali for 15 days.
-On 16 October, a criminal court renewed the detention of Shady al-Ghazali for 45 days, pending further investigations into charges of “membership of a banned group” and “disseminating false news”.
+He was arrested in May 2018 and charged with “membership of a banned group” and “disseminating false information” for his critical writings on his Facebook page.
+Shady al-Ghazali remains in pre-trial detention.

 Wael Abbas - Imprisoned for journalistic work